Investigation number

 Figure 2: Approximate flight path

-Image source: Google Earth, annotated by the ATSB.
+Image source: Google Earth, annotated by the ATSB

 One witness, located at the run-up bay, recalled seeing something ‘flapping’ on the aircraft during the take-off.
-This witness, and witnesses in a nearby building looking through a window, observed the aircraft roll to the left at low height near the end of runway 24L.
+This witness, and witnesses in a nearby building looking through a window, observed the aircraft turn to the left at low height near the end of runway 24L.
 There were no reports of an abnormal engine sound.
 At 1314:24, the pilot made a radio call stating ‘papa oscar romeo papa oscar romeo MAYDAY MAYDAY MAYDAY’.[2]

-The camera footage showed the aircraft’s angle of bank increasing and the aircraft descending before colliding with terrain.
 A camera at a building about 180 m to the south‑east of the accident site recorded the engine cowling on the left side opening and closing in the seconds prior to the aircraft’s collision with terrain (Figure 3).

 Figure 3: VH-POR showing engine cowl open